-The rest of the paper is structured as follows.
-Section~\ref{S:compatible_metrics} defines the various notions of compatibility between metrics and contact structures which will be used in this paper and proves many formulas useful for our convexity comparison results.
-Section~\ref{S:background} gathers background definitions and results from contact topology, almost complex geometry and Riemannian geometry.
-Section~\ref{S:convexity_comparison} is the technical heart of the paper.
-It contains our results comparing Riemannian convexity and almost complex convexity (Propositions~\ref{prop:levi-form_weak} and \ref{prop:levi-form}) and the proofs of most of the theorems described above.
-Section~\ref{S:xiS} centers around characteristic foliations of surfaces in contact 3--manifolds which are used in the proofs of Theorems~\ref{thm:onspheres} and~\ref{thm:geometric}.
-Section~\ref{S:geometric_method} consider geometric methods leading to Theorems~\ref{thm:geometric} and~\ref{thm:Reeb_nbhds}.
-Section~\ref{S:examples} describe examples where we can apply our main results.
-Section~\ref{S:more_global_results} provesTheorems~\ref{thm:sphere_K_constant} and~\ref{thm:vwc}.
+\no {\em Outline:} The rest of the paper is structured as follows.
+Section~\ref{S:compatible_metrics} defines the various notions of compatibility between metrics and contact structures which will be used in this paper and proves some formulas useful for our convexity comparison results.
+Section~\ref{S:convexity_comparison} contains our results comparing Riemannian convexity and almost complex convexity (Propositions~\ref{prop:levi-form_weak} and \ref{prop:levi-form}) and the proofs of Theorems \ref{thm:compatible} and \ref{thm:weak-compatible} as well as their corollaries.
+Section~\ref{S:quasi-geod} proves Theorem~\ref{thm:vwc}.
+Section~\ref{S:xiS} centers around characteristic foliations of surfaces in contact 3--manifolds which are used in the proof of Theorem~\ref{thm:onspheres}.
+Section~\ref{S:CST} contains the proof of the contact sphere theorem and further discussion around it.
+Section~\ref{S:examples} describe examples where we can apply our estimates of the tightness radius.

+We end the introduction by noting that there are generalizations of some of the theorems presented above to the higher dimensional setting.
+These appear in \cite{EKM-higher} along with other methods of proof for some weaker forms of the Darboux theorem with estimates considered here.

-\no {\emph{Acknowledgements}:} The authors wish to thank Vladimir Krouglov for useful correspondence.
-The second author is grateful to Chris Croke for enyojable lunch meetings, and many helpful suggestions to the project.
+\no {\emph{Acknowledgements}:} The authors wish to thank Vladimir Krouglov for useful correspondence and Fr\'ed\'eric Le Roux for his help with Lemma \ref{technicallemma}.
+We also thank the referee for useful comments that improved the exposition of the paper.
+The second author is grateful to Chris Croke for enjoyable lunch meetings, and many helpful suggestions to the project.
 The first author was partially supported by the NSF Grant DMS-0804820.
 The second author was partially supported by DARPA grant \#FA9550-08-1-0386.